dseichter/yahac/docs/docs/installation.md

 # Installation

-yahac itself does not need any additional libraries or components intstalled on your computer.
+yahac itself does not need any additional libraries or components intstalled on your computer[^1].
 Download the latest releases, place it into a directory of your choice and start.

 ## First time